mrjens24/Latin102/Quiz1.md

 identify the tense, voice, mood, person, and number. if the form is singular, convert to plural; if the form is plural, convert to singular

-1. petivisset, pluperfect subjunctive active third plural, petisset
+1. petivisset, pluperfect subjunctive active third plural, petivissent
 2. necavit, perfect indicative active third singular, necavint
 3. necari, present infinitive passive (neither singular nor plural, has no person)
 4. rogaretur, imperfect subjunctive passive third singular, rogarentur